 The Low-Down on Building Your Own DIY Tools

 Not the biggest fan of working out at the gym?
 Make some of these DIY gym must-haves.
-These simplistic tools can help you create an effective DIY gym that you can use to get great results at home or even outside!
+These simple tools can help you create an effective DIY gym that you can use to get great results at home or even outside!

 Simple yet effective DIY gym equipment